3/4 Vs 5/8 Hose – Which Is Best?

 Larger Internal Diameter

-The larger internal diameter of 3/4 inch hoses allows for a higher volume of water to pass through, making it perfect for tasks that require a constant discharge rate, like maintaining a large backyard lawn.
+The larger internal diameter allows for a higher volume of water to pass through, making it perfect for tasks that require a constant discharge rate, like irrigation, filling a pool, running sprinklers, or maintenance of a large backyard lawn.

-A 3/4-inch hose can deliver more gallons per minute than a 5/8-inch hose.
+A ¾-inch hose can deliver more gallons per minute (GPM) than a ⅝-inch hose.

 3/4 inch garden hose

-This can make it a suitable choice for tasks that need increased water pressure, such as pressure washing your driveway or patio.
+This extra amount of water volume in a shorter period can make it a suitable choice for tasks that need increased water pressure, such as pressure washing your driveway or patio.

 Greater Resistance to Kinking and Twisting